alhajee/crusty-client/README.md

 ## Docker compose for production

-To build the docker container on a local machine:
+To build the docker container for production:

 ```shell
 docker-compose -f docker-compose.prod.yml build